unixwzrd/unixwzrd.github.io/html/_posts/2025-02-20-building-a-modern-jekyll-site.md

 Every high-conflict custody case leaves behind a digital footprint: **text messages, emails, communication logs within court-mandated parenting apps**—all of it forming a complex puzzle.
 But making sense of these fragmented pieces is a daunting task for any individual.
 AI, however, is capable of parsing thousands of messages, recognizing **recurring patterns of manipulation**, and flagging **emotionally coercive tactics** that might otherwise be dismissed or overlooked.

-Imagine a system that can sift through years of communication, highlighting moments where one parent is subtly erased from a child’s world.
+Imagine a system that can sift through years of communication, highlighting moments where one parent is subtly erased from a child's world.
 A missed greeting here, a repeated exclusion there—individually, these may seem insignificant.
 But in aggregate, they reveal a devastating picture.
 With **linguistic analysis, sentiment detection, and behavioral pattern recognition**, AI is making it possible to **bring these hidden dynamics into the light**.

 ## Turning Raw Data Into Actionable Insights